Numbers Chapter 7

 7:8 And four wagons and eight oxen he gave to the sons of Merari, according to their service, under the hand of Ithamar the son of Aaron the priest.

-7:9 But to the sons of Kohath he gave none because the service of the sanctuary belonging to them [was that] they should bear on their shoulders.
+7:9 But to the sons of Kohath he gave none because the service of the sanctuary belonging to them [was that] they could carry on their shoulders.

 7:10 And the rulers offered for dedicating of the altar on the day that it was anointed, even the rulers offered their offering before the altar.